georgemelrose/Dummy-HES-APC-Data-Work/README.md

 # Dummy-HES-APC-Data-Work
-Scripts for generating and analysing fake HES-APC NHS England EHR data, used for a presentation in an interview for the post of "Health Data Epidemiologist" at a Russell Group institution.
+Scripts for generating and analysing fake HES-APC NHS England EHR data, used for a presentation in an interview for the post of "Research Assistant in Health Data Science" at a Russell Group institution.

 From Herbert et al., 2017 - 10.1093/ije/dyx015.